Phoenix Fan Fusion

-History and organisation
+History and organization

 The first Phoenix Comicon was held in June 2002 as Phoenix Cactus Comicon.
 It was a one-day convention lasting six hours held at a Best Western in Ahwatukee, Arizona.
 Admission was $3 per person and there were 432 attendees, along with a few local creators and exhibitors.
 The following three years, the convention was held at the Glendale Civic Center.
 The size of the convention and the attendance were doubled from the previous year, and the Sunday morning six-hour length of the convention was maintained.
 The convention began to bring out some guests from out of state including Spider-Man artist Todd Nauck and comic legend Marv Wolfman.
 The programming was increased to include Q&A's with guests, how-to workshops, and film trailer presentations.

 In 2006, the convention was held at the Mesa Convention Center in Mesa, Arizona, for the first time in its history.
-It also became a two-day convention, with a Friday preview night, and featured guests such as voice actors Johnny Young Bosche and Greg Ayres.
+It also became a two-day convention, with a Friday preview night, and featured guests such as voice actors Johnny Yong Bosch and Greg Ayres.
 The exhibitor room was dramatically expanded, as was the amount of programming offered.
 This was the first convention to expand beyond comic books into the greater pop culture community, including anime, manga, sci-Fi, fantasy and cosplay.
 Over the weekend, there were over 2,600 attendees.
 From 2007 to 2009, the convention was held in January at the Mesa Convention Center, where attendance jumped past 3,200.
 The convention first forayed into media guests in 2007, when Feedback, the winner of Stan Lee's Who Wants to Be a Superhero? attended.
 In 2009, the event was expanded to 3 days, with a Thursday preview night.
 It was also announced at the 2009 convention that due to an overwhelming attendance of around 7,000 people that year, the convention in 2010 would be moved to the Phoenix Convention Center the next year and that the dates would be moved to the end of May.